 Manchester United holds some national records; 20 League titles, 11 FA Cups (a record shared with Arsenal) and 20 FA Community Shields.
-When adding to this list four League Cups, three European Cups (now The Champions League), one UEFA Cup Winners' Cup, one UEFA Super Cup, one Intercontinental Cup, and one FIFA Club World Cup it is no wonder why MU is considered to be one of the most successful clubs in football world.
-The most remembered season is probably the 1998–99, due to the treble title and due to the heroic Champions League final in Barcelona.
+When adding to this list four League Cups, three European Cups, one UEFA Cup Winners' Cup, one UEFA Super Cup, one Intercontinental Cup, and one FIFA Club World Cup it is no wonder why MU is considered to be one of the most successful clubs in football world.
+The most remembered season is probably 1998–99, due to the treble title completed with the heroic Champions League final in Barcelona.

 Christiano Ronaldo who played for Manchester United between 2003 and 2009 went to Real Madrid for the extraordinary sum of £80 million which is a transfer record of a player in the history of the club.

-Biggest rivalries for Manchester United are with the local rival, Manchester City and the England's north west neighbor, Liverpool.
-The derby of Manchester between the 'Red Devils' and the 'Citizens' is one of the greatest Derbies of English and international football and the North-West Derby against Liverpool is considered by many as the most famous match in English football.
+Biggest rivals of MU are Manchester City and the England's north west neighbor, Liverpool.
+The Derby of Manchester between the 'Red Devils' and the 'Citizens' is one of the greatest Derbies of English and international football and the North-West Derby against Liverpool is considered by many as the most famous and important fixture in English football.

-With new manager Louis Van Gaal and with worldwide players such as Rooney, Van Persie, Di Maria, Rojo, Falcao, Mata, Valencia, Fellaini and young goal keeper David de Gea, Manchester United has high aspirations for the following seasons.
+After Ferguson's leave the team has gone through some turbulence and the 2013-2014 season was not very good.
+With new manager Louis Van Gaal and with worldwide players such as Rooney, Van Persie, Di Maria, Rojo, Falcao, Mata, Valencia, Fellaini and young goal keeper David de Gea Manchester United has high aspirations for the following seasons.